About Spencer

 Spencer's economy has evolved over the years, transitioning from its historical reliance on the timber and coal industries to a more diversified landscape.
 Today, the city's economy is supported by a mix of small businesses, agricultural enterprises, and emerging industries.
 Major employers in the area include the local school district, healthcare providers, and various service-oriented companies.

-The Spencer Business Directory and the city's economic development initiatives highlight the community's commitment to fostering a thriving, sustainable local economy that capitalizes on the area's natural resources and heritage.
+The Spencer Business Directory and the city's economic development initiatives highlight the community's commitment to building a thriving, sustainable local economy that capitalizes on the area's natural resources and heritage.
 Residents of Spencer enjoy a high quality of life, with ample opportunities for entrepreneurship, employment, and community engagement.

 Elections & Voter Records